 Model Fitting Introduction#

-minimizer (wrapping the iminuit package ) and the lsb
+ModelMinimizerusing theminuitminimizer (wrapping the iminuit package ) and thelsbminimizer (wrapping the scipy least_squares package),the Bayesian approach using

 Data handling#